 Lloyd Brunt Outdoor Design

-Specialising in family gardens in the Home Counties and occasionally in London, Graham Lloyd-Brunt is known for designs that successfully combine simple, classic lines with bold, abundant and seasonal planting.
+Specialising in family gardens in the Home Counties and occasionally in the capital, Graham Lloyd-Brunt is known for designs that successfully combine simple, classic lines with bold, abundant and seasonal planting.
 Full borders close to the house gradually give way to flower meadows as the garden softly merges into the countryside beyond.
 Many of his projects include swimming pools and greenhouses, created complete with places to sit and enjoy the tranquil surroundings.

 020–7222 2777; www.lloydbrunt.com

 The creative use of a restrained palette and of elements drawn from local materials and plants gives this studio a distinctive edge.
 Garden designs are often deceptively simple, yet rich in their sense of place — which is earning the award-winning studio, headed by principal Marcus Barnett, a growing client base across the UK and internationally.

 020–7736 9761; www.marcusbarnett.com